-- (5) any investment company, unit trust or other person whose investments an associate manages on a discretionary basis, in respect of the relevant investment accounts; - (6) a person who owns or controls 5% or more of any class of relevant securities (as defined in paragraphs (a) to (d) in Note 4 to Rule 22) issued by an offeror or the offeree company, including a person who as a result of any transaction owns or controls 5% or more.
+- (3) the directors (together with their close relatives, related trusts and companies controlled by any of the directors, their close relatives or related trusts) of any subsidiary or fellow subsidiary of the first person; - (4) the pension funds, provident funds and employee share schemes of the parent, subsidiaries and fellow subsidiaries of the first person; - (5) any exempt principal trader or exempt fund manager which is controlling[#], controlled by or under the same control as the financial and other professional adviser (including a stockbroker) of the first person, its parent, subsidiaries and fellow subsidiaries; and - (6) a person who owns or controls 5% or more of any class of relevant securities (as defined in paragraphs (a) to (d) in Note 4 to Rule 22) issued by the first person, including a person who as a result of any transaction owns or controls 5% or more.
 When two or more persons act pursuant to an agreement or understanding (formal or informal) to acquire or control such securities, they will be deemed to be a single person for the purpose of this paragraph.
-Such securities managed on a discretionary basis by an investment management group will, unless otherwise agreed by the Executive, also be deemed to be those of a single person (see Rule 22.3); and - (7) a company having a material trading arrangement with an offeror or the offeree company. - [#] See Note 1 at the end of the definitions. - See Note 2 at the end of the definitions. - See Note 8 to the definition of acting in concert.
+Such securities managed on a discretionary basis by an investment management group will, unless otherwise agreed by the Executive, also be deemed to be those of a single person (see Rule 22.3). - See Note 1 at the end of the definitions. - See Note 2 at the end of the definitions.